Gotham (typeface): Other examples

 “Starting today, we're rolling out a new font on twitter.com, moving from Helvetica Neue to Gotham.”

 The change was reverted on 3 September 2014.

-Gotham was also the font used by Netflix, until 2018 when to reduce expenses in licensing fees, Netflix created its own bespoke font, Netflix Sans.
+Gotham was also the font used by Netflix, until 2018 when to reduce expenses in licensing fees, Netflix created its own bespoke font by Dalton Maag, Netflix Sans.

 Variations

 Gotham originally was introduced with an oblique as well as a range of widths.
 In 2007, a Rounded variant was introduced due to a commission from Print magazine.
 In 2009, Hoefler and Frere-Jones introduced new Narrow and Extra Narrow versions.
 On April 4, 2011, Hoefler and Frere-Jones announced that they had created a new wordmark based on Gotham with serifs for the use of President Barack Obama's 2012 campaign.
 In announcing the news they wrote: "Can We Add Serifs to Gotham?
 For the President of The United States?
 Yes We Can."
 The design was not released publicly.

 Cyrillic and Greek characters were added in an April 2015 update.
 By this time Frere-Jones had left the company; Fonts in Use reports Malou Verlomme and Sara Soskolne as having cooperated on the additional alphabets.